 Request for Accommodations

-Students: An Accommodations and Service Request Form (PDF) must be completed and submitted to the office each semester.
+New students must initially contact the Office of Disability Services to register, but will then be added to the system for future accommodation and service requests.
+An initial Accommodations and Service Request Form (PDF) must be completed and submitted to the office.
 Accommodations are reviewed every semester to ensure that students are receiving appropriate and effective accommodations and services.

 Accommodations are determined on a case-by-case basis considering an individual's limitations and the academic demands and responsibilities of residential life at Smith College.